kiboschool/course-web-application-development/src/lessons/orms/prisma-as-orm.md

 # Prisma as ORM

-So let's set up a simple app with prisma and Javascript.
+So let's set up a simple app with Prisma and JavaScript.

 By the way, Prisma can also be used in python with Flask.
 However, this week we will use Express and JavaScript.